tidyverse/tidyverse.org/content/blog/2020-04-dplyr-1-0-0-rowwise/index.markdown

 #> 4          4    13    23    33    43  26.5
 ```

 The problem is that I'm getting a mean over the whole data frame, not for each student.
-I can resolve this problem a get a mean for each student by creating create a "row-wise" data frame with `rowwise()`:
+I can resolve this problem of getting a mean for each student by creating a "row-wise" data frame with `rowwise()`:

 ```r
 rf <- rowwise(df, student_id)
 ```

 `rowwise()` doesn't need any additional arguments unless you have variables that identify the rows, like `student_id` here.
-Much like grouping variables, they will be automatically preserved when you `summarise()` the data.
+Much like grouping variables, identifier variables will be automatically preserved when you `summarise()` the data.

 ```r